-She’s electric: British icon Mini plugs in
+She’s electric: Mini still at home in the UK

-Compared to the thirsty Roller, the iconic Mini was a fuel-efficient response to the oil price hikes of the Suez Crisis.
+The iconic Mini was a fuel-efficient response to the oil price hikes of the Suez Crisis.
 The Mini became a symbol of the swinging sixties.
 Mini remains timeless and classless – equally at home outside a suburban family house as the London pads of pop stars ever since.

 The Mini Electric is built at the same Oxford factory as the original.
 Mini’s Cowley plant employs 4,500 people, building 223,000 new cars a year, of which 80% are exported.
 As soon as the Mini Electric leaves these shores it goes by the rather inconspicuous name ‘Mini Cooper SE’.